rostyslavshovak/RAG-Retrieval-Augmented-Generation/src/README.md

     ```
 3. Inspect the console output for a summary of each metric’s average score.
 4. (Optional) If you have `RAGAS_APP_TOKEN` set, results can be uploaded to the RAGAS Dashboard interface for centralized tracking.
+     - You may find evaluation results for our dataset in RAGAS Dashboard by this [link](https://app.ragas.io/public-shared/alignment/evaluation/a44ac9ac-92ed-4389-b3f1-b3850a0aabf2).

 ### Hypothesis Testing